hazelcast/hazelcast/site/docs/api/serialization.md

 }
 ```

-You'll also need to add the file
+To make it auto-discoverable on startup you also need to add the file
 `META-INF/services/com.hazelcast.SerializerHook` with the following
-content:
+content to the cluster classpath:

 ```text
 com.hazelcast.jet.examples.PersonSerializerHook